Skip to main content

 • Boudreaux’s Butt Paste: This is a family favorite!
 It was a lifesaver when my daughter was a baby, and I always gift a tube at baby showers.
 Aquaphor is another great barrier cream for everyday use.

-• Boppy pillow: Yes, they still exist!
-I loved my Boppy pillow when I was learning to breastfeed.
-I've used them for years for bottle-feeding my doula babies as well.
-They're great for support, though they aren’t meant to be used as sleep devises.
+• Boppy Pillow: Yes, they still exist!
+I loved mine when I was learning to breastfeed, and I’ve used Boppys for years for bottle-feeding my doula babies as well.
+They're great for support, though they aren’t meant to be used as sleep devices.

 • Bassinet for rooming in: While a crib is important, the American Academy of Pediatrics recommends rooming in with your baby for the first six months.
 I don’t have a specific brand preference, but I suggest choosing one with a firm mattress.
 I recommend avoiding bassinets that strap the baby in or rock, as they can set up unrealistic expectations for sleep.
 Your baby just needs a safe, simple surface that adheres to safe sleep guidelines—nothing fancy!
 Plus, having a bassinet in your room makes nighttime feedings much easier, reducing the amount of time you're up and moving around.

-What You Can Skip-though the choice is always yours:
+What You Can Skip (though the choice is yours!):

-If you’d like to download my free postpartum planning guide, which includes a list of healing products and tips to support your recovery, click here.
-And if you know a new or expecting mama who could benefit from postpartum support, we offer gift certificates and proudly serve the Houston, San Antonio, and New Braunfels areas!
+**If you’d like to download my free postpartum planning journal, which includes a list of healing products and tips to support your recovery, click here.**

 Comments